kubevirt/kubevirt-tutorial/labs/lab7/lab7.md

 #### Install CDI

-To install the components, we will execute `cdi.sh` script in root home directory.
+To install the components, we will first explore and then execute the `cdi.sh` script in root's home directory.
 Be sure to review the contents of this file first.

 ```
+cat ~/cdi.sh
 ~/cdi.sh
 ```